-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before making adjustments to machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before adjusting machine.

 1. Measure clearances at locations (A) between reels and both endsheets.
 The clearances should be the same if the reels are centered.
-If the reels are not centered, proceed to Step 2, page 54.
+If the reels are not centered, proceed to Step 2, page 56.